vweirens/CS565HW3/README.md

 ## Class Attributes

+### student_Name
-student_Name: a string containing the name of the student (Vaughn Weirens)
+a string containing the name of the student (Vaughn Weirens)
+### student_Hand
-student_Hand: an array to be populated with cards that student_function will determine to either keep or discard.
+an array to be populated with cards that student_function will determine to either keep or discard.
+### card_values
-card_values: an array of characters containing the values that cards can have
+an array of characters containing the values that cards can have
+### card_suits
-card_suits: an array of characters containing the suits that cards can have
+an array of characters containing the suits that cards can have

 ## Class Functions